WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 1. Install Docker & Docker-Compose

 WireHole-UI runs on Docker-Compose.
-Therefore, you must install Docker before starting.
+Therefore, you need to install Docker before getting started.

 2. Install git

-Install git on your machine if it is not already available.
+Install git on your machine if it’s not already available

 sudo apt install git